 While it is a shame for some guests who don’t get to see Sleeping Beauty Castle up close and personal, unfortunately these projects have to take place otherwise Disneyland would become run-down and dumpy.
 That means that someone has to be there when a refurbishment happens, whether or not that happens to be your favorite attraction.

-At least Sleeping Beauty Castle will only be like this for about a month so it’s not THAT long to wait.
+At least Sleeping Beauty Castle should only be like this for a short time, so it’s not THAT long to wait.
 Hopefully whoever didn’t get to see it this time will get a chance to come back again in the future!

 (ORIGINAL STORY) According to Anaheim building permits, Sleeping Beauty Castle is getting a $300,000 replacement roof and the fiber-reinforced plastic on the turrets are getting replaced too.
-This construction started yesterday January 7, 2019 and will go through at least February 10, if not longer.
-Scaffolding will cover the outside of the building, which means the Sleeping Beauty Castle Walkthrough will also be closed starting January 17, through the reopening time.
+This construction started yesterday January 7, 2019 and will go through at least April 2019, if not longer Reopen Date set to May 28, 2019).
+It will cover the outside of the building, which means the Sleeping Beauty Castle Walkthrough will also be closed starting January 17, through the reopening time.

 The roof on Sleeping Beauty Castle was damaged from decorations placed on the castle as part of the park’s 60th anniversary celebration in 2015 and 2016, but will return to normal once the refurbishment is complete.

 It also needs to be in tip-top-shape for Summer 2019 when Star Wars Galaxy’s Edge opens in Disneyland.
-Recently Bob Iger said in an interview the opening will be in June, so there is little time to spare to make Disneyland like brand new.
+We know that Galaxy’s Edge is opening on May 31, so there is little time to spare to make Disneyland like brand new.